 - Watch your baby’s growth.
 Premature babies may not grow at the same rate as a full-term baby for the first 2 years.
 Premature babies are usually smaller during this time.
 Sometimes they grow in spurts.
 They usually catch up with full-term babies in time.
 To keep a record of your baby’s growth, your doctor can use special growth charts for premature babies.
 Your doctor also will want to keep track of your baby’s milestones.
 This would include things like activity level, sitting up, and crawling.
-These are things doctors want to know about all babies, not just premature babies.

 - Be consistent with your baby’s feeding schedule.
 Most premature babies need 8 to 10 feedings a day.
 Don’t wait longer than 4 hours between feedings or your baby may get dehydrated (not getting enough fluids).
 Six to 8 wet diapers a day show that your baby is getting enough breast milk or formula.
 Premature babies often spit up after a feeding.
 This is normal.
-However, you want to make sure that your baby is still gaining weight.
+However, you want to make sure your baby is still gaining weight.
 Talk to your doctor if you think your baby has stopped gaining or is losing weight.

 - Prepare for solid food.
 Most doctors advise giving a premature baby solid food at 4 to 6 months after the baby’s original due date (not the birth date).
-Premature babies are not as developed at birth as full-term babies.
+Premature babies aren’t as developed at birth as full-term babies.
 It may take them longer to develop their swallowing ability.
 If your baby has medical problems, your doctor may recommend a special diet.

 - Check your baby’s hearing.
 Premature babies are also more likely than full-term babies to have hearing problems.
-If you notice that your baby doesn’t seem to hear you, tell your doctor.
+If you notice your baby doesn’t seem to hear you, tell your doctor.
 You can check your baby’s hearing by making noises behind or to the side of the baby.
 If your baby doesn’t turn his or her head, or react to a loud noise, tell your doctor.